Close up of a man's face for article on dermaplaning men.

 2. Men’s skin has more layers

 Answer/Explanation: The deeper layer of your skin called the dermis is about 20% thicker than a woman’s dermis.
 This is why men and women get wrinkles in different ways.
-Men tend to have fewer superficial fine lines than women.
+Men tend to have fewer superficial fine lines than women but are more prone to the deep wrinkles that are caused by repeated facial expressions.
+We’re talking about frown lines between your eyebrows and smile lines around your mouth.

 3. Men’s skin has a higher pH.
 Men 5.80; Women 5.54